Hansbeke

 Hansbeke is a village and deelgemeente (sub-municipality) in the municipality of Deinze in the Belgian province of East Flanders.
 The village is located about 13 km west of Ghent.

 History

 The village was first mentioned in 1147 as Hansbeka, and means "brook near Hamme".
 The parish was demarcated in 1242, and became part of the Diocese of Ghent in 1559.
 In 1838, a railway station opened on the Ghent to Bruges railway line.
 Later the E40 highway was constructed parallel to the railway line.
-The improved connection to the outside world resulted in the transformation of an agricultural community into a commuter's town.
+The improved connection to the outside world resulted in the transformation of an agricultural community into a commuters' town.

-Hansbeke was an independent municipality until 1977, when it was merged to Nevele.
-In 2019, it was merged in Deinze.
+Hansbeke was an independent municipality until 1977, when it was merged into Nevele.
+In 2019, it was merged into Deinze.
 The villagers have established their own village council in December 2019, because they were worried that they were being ignored by the city in the larger municipality.